eliavw/cookiecutter-datascience/README.md

 This is still a work in progress and will likely never be finished.
 However, it can be improved.
 Some ideas for new, extra features are;

 - CI on github
+- Edit `setup.py` so that it parses `dependencies-deploy.yaml` and adds them to `setup.cfg` automatically.
+Also, as a policy adopt pip first, conda second.
+For python packages, everything has to be in pip anyways.
 - Auto-generate API docs from docstrings
 - Unittest docs and code style
 - Generate tests from notebooks